Docutils | Overview | About | Users | Reference | Developers

 <target ids="python" names="python" refuri="https://www.python.org/">

 The top-level node is document.
-It has a source attribute whose value is text.txt.
+It has a source attribute whose value is text.rst.
 There are two children: A paragraph node and a target node.
 The paragraph in turn has children: A text node ("My "), an emphasis node, a text node (" language is "), a reference node, and again a Text node (".").

 These node types (document, paragraph, emphasis, etc.) are all defined in docutils/nodes.py.
 The node types are internally arranged as a class hierarchy (for example, both emphasis and reference have the common superclass Inline).
 To get an overview of the node class hierarchy, use epydoc (type epydoc nodes.py) and look at the class hierarchy tree.